Practitioners purchase Tax, Tips & Tools for a variety of reasons and often have their favourites. We have highlighted a few of these below.

 Tax Liabilities Summary Report

 Advising clients on income tax payable/repayable can involve the creation of tables or extensive use Word documents, and possibly needs manipulation each year.
-This Excel based tool avoids those issues and is a professional looking document.
+This Excel based tool avoids those issues, is a “professional looking” document, and incorporates a payslip for use of paying by cheque.